Avinash365/ICHAT1/README.md

 # ICHAT1
-it's a basic chat application
+it is a chat application leveraging Socket.IO for real-time communication...